AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

  If you intend to build the next gen transit network with AWS Transit Gateway Orchestrator, your starting point is `this link. <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_ You need this document for the hybrid connections during `Plan phase. <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-enable-aviatrix-transit-gw-for-hybrid-connection>`_

 This workflow provides you with a step by step instructions to build a Global Transit Network.

+While the instructions below reference AWS, it applies to Azure for preview starting release 4.1.

 For design guide, check out `Transit Network Design Patterns. <http://docs.aviatrix.com/HowTos/transitvpc_designs.html>`_